jonlpersson/ed-latimore/site/_posts/2020-07-24-6-quick-ways-to-fix-bad-writing.md

 Also, audiobooks don't count.

 Because you're hearing the words rather than reading them, you don't experience text the way it was produced to be consumed.
-Even if you plan to write a book that will be turned into an audiobook, you still have to write it in the first place\!
+Even if you plan to write a book that will be turned into an audiobook, you still have to write it in the first place!
 This means that you need to get a feel for how words are put together so that you can skillfully put them together as well.

 Bad writers never read other writers so they have no chance of becoming good writers themselves.